kangman/Oneliners/dockerLiners.md

 ###Option 2
     docker inspect -f "{{ .HostConfig.Links }}" elk_kibana4

 the -f flag means to format out the output.

+##How to quit out of a container without shutting it down

+    Press the key combo ctrl + p + q